carpentrycon/carpentrycon2022/_posts/2022-05-03-proposal-submission-open.md

 - We will start reviewing the submitted proposals as they are received.
 - Notification of accepted proposals will be sent to participants no later than **17 June**.
 - Event registration will open **1 June**; _registration will be free_.
-- See the [previous post]({% post_url 2022-04-30-keeping-up-with-carpentrycon2022 %}) for more channels to follow for CarpentryCon information.
+- See the "[Keeping Up with CarpentryCon]({% post_url 2022-04-30-keeping-up-with-carpentrycon2022 %})" post for more channels to follow for CarpentryCon information.
 - You can add this event to your calendar [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=NGhyNW50YmhscXEyNnQzMGpzMnBhMGZnbW4gb3NldXVvaHQwdHZqYm9rZ2czbm9oOGM0N2dAZw&tmsrc=oseuuoht0tvjbokgg3noh8c47g%40group.calendar.google.com).

 ## Questions